paragonie/libgossamer/docs/security/Threat-Model.md

    verification keys.

-Users can use the client-side library in step 3 to obtain the verification keys that are trusted for a particular supplier at this given point in time.
+Users can use the client-side library in step 3 to obtain the verification keys that are trusted for a particular provider at this given point in time.
 This data is parsed and verified from the ledger (step 2) and used to validate the files served from the update server (step 1).
 Because the user is directly validating and storing a current snapshot of the world, we call this is the **local trust** configuration.